BithreenGirlen/OtogiFrontierPlayer/README.md

 </pre>

 ## Feature limitation
-- The spine outline shader, an extension by Unity, cannot be brought forth by SFML.
+- Spine outline shader, an extension by Unity, cannot be brought forth by SFML.
-- Scaling skeleton had yet to be implemented in spine-c 3.6; it was added in 3.7-c.

-  I know that in older scenes the initial view point is set away from the center.
-  But their generally grotesque physique are so unattractive that I am not inclined to adapt to the situation.